-The following table shows how much of our common stock the named executive officers, the directors and all officers and directors as a group beneficially owned as of March 16, 2007.
-The "named executive officers" are the Chief Executive Officer, the Chief Financial Officer, the other three most highly compensated officers who were serving at the end of the last fiscal year and Mr. Riordan, who would have been one of the three most highly compensated officers other than the Chief Executive Officer and Chief Financial Officer had he been serving as an officer as of December 31, 2006.
+The following table shows how much of our common stock the directors, named executive officers, and all officers and directors as a group beneficially owned as of March 14, 2008.
+The "named executive officers" are the Chief Executive Officer, the Chief Financial Officer, and the other three most highly compensated officers who were serving at the end of the last fiscal year.